CederGroupHub/sparse-lm/paper/paper.md

 resulting in sparse linear models such as the Lasso [@Tibshirani:1996; @Zou:2006] and Best Subset Selection [@Hocking:1967] have been widely used in a variety of fields.
 However, many regression problems involve covariates that have natural underlying structure such as group or hierarchical relationships.
+A common example of sparse regression problems with structure occurs in the context of multi-body expansion methods, used in chemistry and materials science, that involve a hierarchy among main effects and higher order corrections [@Leong:2019; @Barroso-Luque:2022].
 Several generalizations of the Lasso [@Yuan:2006; @Friedman:2010; @Simon:2013; @Wang:2019] and Best Subset Selection [@Bertsimas:2016-a; @Bertsimas:2016-b] have been developed to effectively exploit additional structure in linear regression.